-Does Mint or Metro make better use of the T-Mobile network?
+Mint Mobile vs. Metro by T-Mobile: Which carrier should you get?

 Tons of data for heavy users

-Metro by T-Mobile's unlimited plans are great for heavy users that don't want to worry about data usage.
-Discounts with more lines can help you save.
+Metro by T-Mobile's plans are great for heavy users that want to forget about data caps.
+Multi-line discounts help you save.